Prayer and Virtue

 Moral Virtues

-Prudence is the highest moral virtue, which is simply knowing the means to attain salvation.
+Prudence is the highest moral virtue, which is simply judging well the means to attain salvation.
 Prudence consists of seeking out and taking good counsel with docility, measuring it against experience, and shrewdly applying it to the circumstances of one’s life.
-The prudent man may learn, for example, that money never fully satisfies, and so takes a lower-paying job to spend more time in prayer.
-The excess of prudence is timidity – an unwillingness to make decisions for fear of being wrong.
-Often, this paralysis comes from a lack of hope in God’s help.
-The defect of prudence is brashness, which is an inclination to jump into roles or make decisions without appropriate preparation.
-The brash person is often highly judgmental of authorities, always thinking they would do it better.
+A prudent man may know, for example, that money never fully satisfies, and so takes a lower-paying job to spend more time in prayer.
+The “excess” of prudence is cunning, which is the effective use of reason to achieve evil ends.
+The defective form is thoughtlessness, which is a negligent disregard for the means of salvation.

 Justice is rendering another his due, whether God, or one’s neighbor for the sake of God.
 Justice has many facets, but can generally be described as paying back what one owes, whether to another sovereign individual, or to the government, or to the poor, or to authorities.
 But justice does not only apply to sterile types of transactions.
 Justice is the root of gratefulness, honesty, and friendliness.
-The excess of justice is obsequiousness, which is a self-serving, blind compliance more interested in sycophantism than virtue.
-The defect of justice is treachery, in which one expects justice of others but does not render it themselves.
-A great example is the teenager who refuses to take out the trash while his parents provide him everything.
+The vicous excess of justice is to claim more than one is due, whereas the defect is to do less than one ought.

 Temperance is the ability to moderate the appetites for the sake of God.
 Temperance is most manifest in integrity – always seeking what is virtuous, as opposed to what feels good.
-The temperate man is sober, chaste, continent, modest, slow to anger, and simple.
+The temperate man is sober, chaste, continent, modest, patient, and simple.
 Through prudence he recognizes his total dependence upon God, but through humility he lives it.
 He learns what he needs to learn and ignores distractions.
 He knows when it is time to rest and when it is time to work.
-The excess of temperance is inflexibility, which is (ironically) an immoderate attachment to a form of moderation.
-For example, a man who has to raise a family cannot practice the virtue of simplicity to the point of giving up all personal property, as it would interfere with his duties as a father.
-The defect is licentiousness – replacing God and virtue with the whims of the appetites.
+The excess is intemperance, which is the unrestrained pursuit of pleasure.
+The defect is insensibility, which is an immoderate attachment to ascetisim, such as the father of a household trying to give up all his worldly goods.

 The Act of Prayer

-There are two basic forms of prayer – vocal prayer, and meditation.
+There are two “basic “beginner” forms of prayer – vocal prayer, and meditation.
 Of the two, meditation is the higher, and should practically always accompany vocal prayer once one is past childhood.
-The most common ways people practice meditation are by reflecting on a certain aspect of scripture.
+The ordinary way to practice meditation is by reflecting on a certain aspect of scripture.
 This has three parts.
 First, consideration.
 For example, one may read the parable of the rich man and Lazarus, pausing to think about the spiritual realities of the story.
 Second, application.
 That parable may lead one to meditate on their own relationship to material possessions, or their mindfulness of the poor.
 Finally, resolution.
 Good discursive meditation ends with the firm will to act – in this case, perhaps by dedicating extra money to charity.

 Three Ages